JoseMariaBernad/SupClub/README.md

 8. Take note of following variables:
     - apiKey: "xxxxyyyyyyzzzzzzzzzzz"
     - databaseURL:  "https://\<your-firebase-project>.firebaseio.com"
 9. Under Data, select Import Json to get an initial database with a valid structure with some initial boards.
-Use following [supclub-db.json](/SupClubLib/supclub-db.json)
+Use file[supclub-db.json](/SupClubLib/supclub-db.json) as starting sample database.
 ![enter image description here](https://lh3.googleusercontent.com/AgrHqcbgUICGwep9tRhAtpr2QfuwQ5hxBkuME3rRX8TI6Bxbl8E7IkMYMvq4YqmQGF9AovyqqtI "Import Json")

 10. In Visual Studio, replace all the occurrences of these strings with the ones obtained in the previous step.